-This dessert is technically a cobbler – “a dessert consisting of fruit baked in a deep dish with a thick, cake-like crust on top.”
+Technically, this easy dessert is a cobbler – “a dessert consisting of fruit baked in a deep dish with a thick, cake-like crust on top.”
 My husband thinks of it more as a dump cake.

 Regardless of what you call it, it’s pretty darn delicious!
 Even my older child who does not care for blueberries LOVES this recipe.

-Let’s take a quick look at how to make it.
+Let’s take a quick look at how to make this delicious cobbler.

 For this recipe, you need the following ingredients: